Soumyaanoop/Sales-Data-Analysis/README.md

 ![Screenshot (31)](https://github.com/user-attachments/assets/0a7461a7-ca5e-491b-940b-534a3d6e7642)

+I create certain measures which would allow to better depict the effect on sales by different customer and products overtime as per the client's demands.

+The three measures once calculated are moved to a newly created standalone table called the measure table.

+The three measures calculate are:

+1) Total Revenue.
+2) Total Profit.
+3) Total sales quantity.

-First I calculate Total Revenue . for that I create a new measure named 'Total Revenue'.
+First I calculate Total Revenue .
 ```
  Total Revenue = SUM('sales transactions'[Normalised_sales_amnt])
 ```